Fire HD: History

-In 2017, the seventh Generation Fire 7 Fire HD 8 were released.
+On June 17, 2017, the seventh Generation Fire HD 8 was released.
 Some differences between the 6th and 7th Generation HD 8 models were the price, the gyroscope removal, the increase of maximum SD card expansion, and the better graphics chip.

+On October 11, 2017 the 7th gen Fire HD 10 was released.
+It included a full HD 1920 by 1200 pixel display and a faster SoC and 2 GB of RAM.

-In September 2018, Amazon refreshed their Fire tablet line with the release of eighth Generation Fire HD 8/Kids Edition and HD 10.
-The price remained the same as last year's model with minor upgrade on the hardware where the external storage is expandable to 400GB.
+In September 2018, Amazon released a refresh of the Fire HD 8/Kids Edition.
+The price remained the same as last year's model with minor upgrade on the hardware where the external storage is expandable to 400 GB and the front camera was updated to 2 MP.
 On the software side, the 2018 model is preinstalled with Fire OS 6 that allows hands-free Alexa control.

 On October 7, 2019, Amazon announced an update to the Fire HD 10 that was released on October 30, 2019.
 The major hardware differences compared to the previous version were replacement of microUSB with USB-C, a faster processor (upgraded from Quad-Core up to 1.8 GHz to Octa-core 2.0 GHz, which Amazon claims is 30% faster than the previous one) and battery life that is 2 hours longer than the previous generation.
 The screen size and price remained unchanged.
 A new color option, white, was also added.

-In 2020, the Fire HD 8 was updated with a faster 64-bit quad-core SoC, more storage (from 16/32GB to 32/64GB), USB-C, brighter display, enhanced wifi fidelity, a new front camera location (for landscape video chats instead of portrait), and Fire OS 7 (based on Android 9).
-It came in two versions: 2GB RAM (HD 8) and 3GB RAM (HD 8 Plus).
-The 3GB RAM version, which enabled more memory-intensive apps, was available only in US, UK, DE, and JP marketplaces.
+In 2020, the Fire HD 8 was updated with a faster 64-bit quad-core SoC, more storage (from 16/32 GB to 32/64 GB), USB-C, brighter display, enhanced wifi fidelity, a new front camera location (for landscape video chats instead of portrait), and Fire OS 7 (based on Android 9).
+It came in two versions: 2 GB RAM (HD 8) and 3 GB RAM (HD 8 Plus).
+The 3 GB RAM version, which enabled more memory-intensive apps, was available only in US, UK, DE, and JP marketplaces.

 In 2021, the Fire HD 10 was refreshed with a new front camera location (for landscape video chats instead of portrait) and slimmer side bezels, leading to a more symmetrical design.
 Also, wireless charging was introduced for the "HD 10 Plus" model.
-The HD 10 Plus also has 4GB of RAM.
+The HD 10 Plus also has 4 GB of RAM.

+On September 20, 2022, Amazon announced an update to the HD 8 as a 12th generation model.
+The new model is the first to run the new Fire OS 8.
+It also has a faster SoC and improved battery life.